eyobed177/requirement-analysis/README.md

 Use Case Diagrams are widely used during the requirement analysis phase to ensure all parties have a shared understanding of the system’s behavior and user interactions.

 ![usecase](alx-booking-uc.png)

+## Acceptance Criteria
+Acceptance criteria are a set of predefined conditions or requirements that a software feature must meet to be accepted by the stakeholders or end-users.

 ## Importance of Acceptance Criteria in Requirement Analysis

 Acceptance criteria are a set of predefined conditions or requirements that a software feature must meet to be accepted by the stakeholders or end-users.
 They play a vital role in requirement analysis by providing clear, testable, and agreed-upon standards that define when a feature is complete and working as intended.